-Booze-thirsty packs of people moving up and down the Kingsland Road is probably Dalston’s most common sight, and the jangling of bottles in blue bags its most common sound.
-But although this part of east is best known for parties, it’s also excellent for parties of two, four, or more.
-Here’s where you should be eating in Dalston.
+Booze-thirsty packs of people moving up and down the Kingsland Road is probably Dalston’s most common sight, and the jangling of cans in blue bags its most common sound.
+But although this part of east is well known for parties, it’s also excellent for parties of two, four, or more.
+Here’s where you should be eating and drinking in Dalston.

 Andu is a straightforward Ethiopian vegan café that’s BYOB.
-We say it’s straightforward because there’s only one thing to order here, their sampler platter.
-It’s made up of six dishes, ranging from vegetables to stews, that’s served with either rice or sour injera bread, we recommend the latter.
-It’s a great and cost efficient spot, as well as being a pretty healthy and very tasty one.
+We say it’s straightforward because there’s only one thing to order here: their sampler platter.
+It’s made up of six dishes, ranging from vegetables to stews, that’s served with either rice or sour injera bread - we recommend opting for the latter for maximum mopping.
+It’s a great and cost efficient spot, and a platter of yesimir wot, gomen, and more ticks both the tasty and healthy boxes.

 Snackbar is a breakfast, lunch, and weekend brunch café slash working space on Dalston Lane serving excellent Asian-influenced dishes in a bright, industrial space that was probably once an art gallery.
 Or a squat.
 Or both, simultaneously.
 The menu spans from brioche toast soldiers with coconut jam and an onsen soy egg yolk at breakfast time, to kimchi and cheese or Balinese porchetta sandwiches, or tempura mushroom rice bowls at lunch.